Sanketharal/web-development/README.md

 # web-development

-In this repo I stored a web devlopment files. which i made this file during the web devlopment learning process.
+In this repo I stored a web devlopment files.
+I made this file during the web devlopment learning process.